 There are two issues to keep in mind when using Allison's test.
 First, the test depends critically on the assumption that the effects of at least one variable are equal across groups.
-If the equality assumption is justified, Allison's test allows you to test the cross group equality of the α -coefficients in logit and probit without contamination by group differences in residual variation.
+If the equality assumption is justified, Allison's test allows you to test the equality of the $\alpha$ -coefficients across groups in logit and probit without contamination by group differences in residual variation.
 In practice, however, I think it is unlikely that researchers will have sufficient information to justify the assumption that the effects of some variables are zero.
 If the equality assumption is unjustified, Allison's test can lead to incorrect conclusions.
+Using the same basic approach, Williams (2009) extends and refines the tests proposed by Allison by showing how they can be incorporated into the heterogeneous choice model.

-Second, the equality of regression coefficients across groups has different implications in nonlinear models than in linear models.
+A second issue related to Allison's approach is that the equality of regression coefficients across groups has different implications in nonlinear models than in linear models.
 In a linear model, if the coefficient for x is the same for men and women, both men and women receive the same expected change in y for a given change in x holding all other variables constant.
-For example, for each additional year of education both men and women are expected to increase their wages by β_x dollars, holding all else constant.
-In a nonlinear model, having the same β_x for two groups does not imply that a change in x will have the same change in $\Pr(y=1)$ for both groups.
+For example, for each additional year of education both men and women are expected to increase their wages by $\beta_x$ dollars, holding all else constant.
+In a nonlinear model, having the same $\beta_x$ for two groups does not imply that a change in x will have the same change in $\Pr(y = 1)$ for both groups.
 This is shown in Figure 3 which plots a probit or logit model where men and women have the same coefficient for x while the intercepts differ.
-As x increases from 2 to 3, the change in predicted probability for men, Δ{Men} , is much larger than the change Δ{Women} for women.
+As x increases from 2 to 3, the change in predicted probability for men, $\Delta{\text{Men}}$ , is much larger than the change $\Delta{\text{Women}}$ for women.
 In nonlinear models, having equal regression parameters for a given variable does not imply similar changes in the predicted probabilities.